Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• The maximum days under water over 5 years of VanEck Vectors Gold Miners ETF is 1057 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.
+• The maximum days under water over 5 years of VanEck Vectors Gold Miners ETF is 1057 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: